peewpw/Invoke-BSOD/README.md

 ```
 ### BSOD.exe

-A compiled executable that also create a Blue Screen of Death.
+A compiled executable that also creates a Blue Screen of Death.

 Useful when you don't have PowerShell?